But don’t ruin all that hard work by inhaling a tub of ice cream!

 These delicious Cookie Dough Energy Balls are a step up from store-bought cookie dough and are super easy to make.

-This recipe makes 13 Cookie Dough Energy Balls, leaving you with plenty to share.
+This recipe makes 13 Cookie Dough Energy Balls, leaving you with plenty to share (or not).
 Store them in the fridge until they’re ready to enjoy.

 Healthy fat from hazelnuts and nut butter, fiber from rolled oats, and protein from Shakeology will satisfy your sweet tooth and quell your hunger.

 You can experiment with any all-natural nut butter, like almond, cashew, or walnut butter in this recipe (of course, peanut butter tastes delicious too!).

 Forget those sugar-laden store-bought popsicles.
 Instead, make these frozen banana pops covered in chocolate and peanut butter with crunchy pistachios — they’re the perfect healthy substitute for a sweet dessert or snack.

 These vegan popsicles contain a whole serving of fruit and only have 140 calories each — and they’re dairy-free!